Risa2001/CGLab4_113522110/README.md

 ### Phong Shading
 Use ChatGPT half and debug by myself.
 ### Flat Shading
 Use ChatGPT half and debug by myself.
-I try my best, but still have error.
+I try my best, but it still looks weird.
 ### Gouraud Shading
 Use ChatGPT half and debug by myself.
 I try my best, but still have error.
+The computer crashed when I run the Gouraud Shading.